-|Exercise||If your Australian Shepherd has been exercising, this is a very common reason why they may be panting.
+|Exercise||It is a very common for your Aussie to be panting after exercise.
 If your dog has just been on a run, hike, or rigorous play, then it is completely normal for them to be panting.|

 |Overheated||Panting is the way dogs cool down when they are too hot.
-If it is a hot day or if your Aussie is out in the sun, it’s normal for them to pant to cool themselves down.|
+If it is a hot day or if your Aussie is too warm inside, it’s normal for them to pant to cool themselves down.|

-|Excitement||When a dog feels excited, it’s very normal for them to pant.
-Your Aussie may start to pant when you mention their favorite activity like going for a walk or their favorite toy.
-This is a normal behavior in dogs.|
+|Excitement||When an Aussie feels excited, it’s very normal for them to pant.
+Your Aussie may start to pant when you mention their favorite activity like going for a walk or their favorite toy.|

-|Anxiety||Dogs experience anxiety just like humans do.
-If you mention a visit to the vet or if your dog gets nervous about riding in the car, this may cause them to pant.
-This behavior is very normal for dogs.|
+|Anxiety||Aussies experience anxiety just like humans do.
+If you mention a visit to the vet or if your dog gets nervous about riding in the car, this may cause them to pant.|

 Steps to Take When Your Aussie is Panting Excessively